Black Turtle-Snake

 It represents the north, thus it is sometimes called Black Warrior of the North.

-While neither character 玄 or 武 literally means tortoise or snake; but tortoises and snakes are known to hibernate during winter, so 玄武 as a whole represents the season of winter.
+While neither character xuan (玄) or wu (武) literally means turtle, tortoise or snake, tortoises and snakes are known to hibernate during winter, so xuanwu (玄武) as a whole represents the season of winter.

-The image of intertwined tortoise and snake likely symbolizes a state of inner struggle.
+The image of intertwined tortoise (or turtle) and snake likely symbolizes a state of inner struggle.

-In Japan, the characters 玄武 are pronounced as Genbu.
+In Japan, the characters xuanwu (玄武) are pronounced as Genbu.
 It is said to protect Kyoto on the north side, being one of the four guardian spirits that protect the city.
 It is represented by the Kenkun Shrine, which is located on top of Mount Funaoka in Kyoto.

-An important Taoist priest also has 玄武 Xuanwu as his clergy name.
-He is sometimes (as in Journey to the West) portrayed in the company of a turtle and a snake.
+An important Taoist priest also has Xuanwu (玄武) as his clergy name.
+He is sometimes, as in Journey to the West, portrayed in the company of a turtle and a snake.

 History

 During the Han dynasty, people often wore jade pendants that were in the shape of turtles.
 Originally, there was a legend that said that turtles could not mate with other turtles, only snakes.
-This is why the Black Tortoise is depicted with a snake on its back.
+This is why the Black Turtle-Snake is depicted as an intertwining turtle and a snake.

 The northern gates of Chinese palaces were often named after the Xuanwu.
 Most famously, the Incident at Xuanwu Gate, where Li Shimin killed his brothers Jiancheng and Yuanji and seized power in a coup, took place at the north gate of the Taiji Palace, in the north of Chang'an.

 Legends

 Black Tortoise with Snake.
 Southern Dynasties Brick Relief 11.

-In ancient China, the tortoise and the serpent were thought to be spiritual creatures symbolizing longevity.
-The Min people custom of building turtle-shaped tombs may have had to do with the desire to place the grave under the influence of the Black Tortoise.
+In ancient China, the tortoise (or turtle) and the serpent were thought to be spiritual creatures symbolizing longevity.
+The Min people custom of building turtle-shaped tombs may have had to do with the desire to place the grave under the influence of the Black Turtle-Snake.